SAP/jenkins-library/documentation/docs/steps/npmExecute.md

 ## Description

-Content here is generated from corresponnding step, see `vars`.
+Content here is generated from corresponding step, see `vars`.

 ## Parameters

-Content here is generated from corresponnding step, see `vars`.
+Content here is generated from corresponding step, see `vars`.

 ## Step configuration

-Content here is generated from corresponnding step, see `vars`.
+Content here is generated from corresponding step, see `vars`.

 ## Exceptions